 Plagiarism and Cheating: Students are expected to do their own work on all projects, quizzes, assignments, and papers.
-Failure to comply with this policy will result in an F for the assignment and can result in an F for the course if circumstances warrant it.
+Failure to comply with this policy may result in an F for the assignment and/or an F for the course if circumstances warrant.

-Plagiarism violations include, but are not limited to, the following
+Plagiarism violations include, but are not limited to, the following:

-- 1. Turning in a paper that has been purchased, borrowed, or downloaded from another student, an online term paper site, or a mail order term paper mill; - 2.
-Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 3.
-Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them. - 4.
+- 1. Using Artificial Intelligence websites or apps to generate all or part of a paper or other assignment; - 2.
+Turning in a paper that has been purchased, borrowed, or downloaded from another writer or from an online site; - 3.
+Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 4.
+Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - 5.
 Missing in-text citations.